AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/Savings plans.md

 ## Application rules

 You can receive different discounts based on your selected payment option for your savings plans within the term.
-For more information, see the [Discount Details page](https://usercenter2-intl.aliyun.com/resource/spn/price).
+For more information, see the [Discount Details](https://usercenter2-intl.aliyun.com/resource/spn/price) page.

 The discount provided by a savings plan is based on the following factors:

+-   The type of the saving plan

+    ECS compute savings plans offer higher discounts than general-purpose savings plans.

 -   The term of the savings plan